cloudfoundry/cf-mysql-release/docs/cluster-config.md

 ### Innodb Buffer Pool Size

-The Buffer Pool Size can be configured as a percent of the total memory using the `cf_mysql.mysql.innodb_buffer_pool_size_percent` property.
-It can be configured as an absolute number of bytes by using the `cf_mysql.mysql.innodb_buffer_pool_size` property.
-If both properties are specified, `cf_mysql.mysql.innodb_buffer_pool_size` is used.
+You can tune the InnoDB Buffer Pool size via two different properties.
+The absolute number of bytes to allocate to the buffer pool can be specified by the `cf_mysql.mysql.innodb_buffer_pool_size` property.
+If you deploy to a variety of VM sizes, you can specify a percentage of total system memory using the `cf_mysql.mysql.innodb_buffer_pool_size_percent` property instead.
+The buffer pool will be re-calculated on every deploy.
+If both properties are specified, the absolute number of bytes,`cf_mysql.mysql.innodb_buffer_pool_size`, is used.

-If deploying to bosh lite, `cf_mysql.mysql.innodb_buffer_pool_size` should be used as the percentage calculation will be based on the total bosh lite VM size and could cause the 3 nodes to consume more memory than expected.
+If deploying to bosh lite, use `cf_mysql.mysql.innodb_buffer_pool_size`.
+The percentage calculation will be based on the total bosh lite VM size and will cause the 3 nodes to consume more memory than desired.

 ### Innodb File Per Table